Reactions to Innocence of Muslims: Yemen

-In Yemen, the protests started on September 13, after Abdul Majid al-Zindani, a cleric and former mentor to Osama bin Laden, called on followers to emulate the attacks in Egypt and Libya.
+In Yemen, the protests started on September 13, after Abdul Majeed al-Zindani, a cleric and former mentor to Osama bin Laden, called on followers to emulate the attacks in Egypt and Libya.

-Hours later, protesters had stormed the grounds of the U.S. embassy in Sana'a.
+Hours later, protesters had stormed the grounds of the U.S. embassy in Sanaa.
 Police fired into the air in an attempt to hold back the crowds, but failed to prevent them from gaining access to the compound and setting fire to vehicles.
-Guards in Sana'a used tear gas and a water cannon to drive back the crowd.
+Guards in Sanaa used tear gas and a water cannon to drive back the crowd.
 At least 5 protesters were killed and 11 others injured; 24 guards were also injured.

 The U.S. responded by sending a Marine FAST unit to Yemen.

 Greece

-About 600 Muslim protestors in Athens tried to march on the U. S. Embassy, but were stopped by Greek police.
+About 600 Muslim protestors in Athens tried to march on the U.S. Embassy, but were stopped by Greek police.
 No injuries were reported, although three cars were damaged and three storefronts were smashed.
 One protester claimed "we are all with Osama" and called on the US to hang the filmmaker.